 Lack of Services Nationally: While remote and hybrid service delivery has allowed us to reach more people across Ireland, securing funding for our flagship services nationwide has been challenging.
 Parents across the country deserve access to our specialist bridging programs and the Separating Well for Children service, but these are limited due to short-term, geographically based funding.

-Multiannual Funding: Maintaining stable funding is a key priority for One Family, but it's challenging as only one of our funding sources is multi-annual.
+Multiannual Funding: Maintaining stable funding is a key priority for One Family, but it is challenging as only one of our funding sources is multi-annual.
 In 2024, our New Futures Employability Programme was particularly vulnerable due to the end of EU funding and the lack of European Structural Funds (ESF) funding.
-While we secured philanthropic funding to bridge the gap, our employability programs will continue to be vulnerable in the future.
+While we secured philanthropic funding to bridge the gap, our employability programmes will continue to be vulnerable in the future.

 Looking to 2025